 Staff researching and teaching economic crime are based in the Centre for Counter Fraud Studies.

 - Counter fraud

-- Counter corruption
+- Counter corruption and bribery

-- Victims of fraud and cyber-crime
+- Victims of economic crime

-- Cost of fraud
+- Cost of economic crime

 - Security and privacy